 Mockito is a Java Mocking Open Source and Testing Tool.
 Mockito is a famous Java mocking framework for open source.
 It helps developers write clean, excellently designed, and closely linked code.
 The tests are very readable, and they generate smooth check mistakes.

 Features of Mockito:

 - The Mockito tool is easy to use than any other tool.

-- It provides a syntax which is easy to read.
-It also offers some necessary annotations to reduce the boilerplate code
+- It provides a syntax that is easy to read.
+It also offers some necessary annotations to reduce the boilerplate code.

 - It can be used to write behavioral style development tests with syntactic sugar.